 Studies supported by the Gastroenterology Specialty focus on aetiology, pathogenesis, epidemiology, biomarker discovery, and clinical trials of new therapeutic approaches/strategies.
-Both childhood-onset disease, as well as adult-onset disease are represented on the group's membership team.
+Both childhood-onset diseases, as well as adult-onset disease, are represented on the group's membership team.
 The following studies are currently led by the UK.

 - TOPPIC - in prevention of post-operative recurrence after resectional surgery in Crohn's disease